Was like was, race is race. (Three-time World Champion

 Time trials.
 Discussed above.

 Other.
 Any stage that isn’t flat, doesn’t end on a summit, or isn’t a TT is a free-for-all.
 Since the course isn’t tailored to any kind of specialist, the win is up for grabs.
 Winners can be virtual unknowns and breakaways are common and often successful.
+Such stages are said to be the battleground of the baroudeur, a French word meaning warrior and used to describe a rider who is strong, tough, aggressive, and daring.

 How to Win a Stage